Vertex Cuts: Systems of cuts and separators

 Set $a=|C\cap ND|$, $b=|D^*\cap NC|$, $c=|C^*\cap ND|$, $d=|D\cap NC|$ and $m=|NC\cap ND|$, see Figure~\ref{fig:cross}.

-\begin{proof}[Proof for Example~\ref{exam:finitecuts}] It follows from the construction that (A1) is satisfied.
-We have show that (A2) is satisfied.

-Let $C,D$ be cuts.
-We want to show that opposite corners have components that are cuts.
+\begin{proof}[Proof for Example~\ref{exam:finitecuts}] Let $C,D$ be cuts.
+We want to show that there exist opposite corners which have components that are cuts.
 We know that there are $\kappa$-inseparable sets $Y_1$, $Y_2$ separated by $NC$, and $\kappa $-inseparable sets $Y_3$, $Y_4$ separated by $ND$.
 Each $Y_i$ determines a unique corner $A_i$ of $C$ and $D$ such that $Y_i$ is contained in the union of $A_i$, the two links which are adjacent to $A_i$ and the center.
 Even though $A_i$ is uniquely determined, we cannot rule out the possibility that $Y_i \cap A_i=\emptyset$ at this stage.

 Two different $Y_i$ may determine the same corner.
 There must be two $Y_i$'s which determine opposite corners.
 For if this is not the case then all four $Y_i$'s will determine one of a pair of adjacent corners.
 But then there will either be no $Y_i$'s separated by $NC$ or no $Y_i$'s separated by $ND$.
 Suppose then, say, that